What I Mean by Antagonism

 Antagonism is the intentional, negative focus upon the particular radically other that is consciously designed and projected as that which is (consciously, but, perhaps, not subconsciously) undesirable.
 Antagonism carries the innuendo of resistance; and, insofar as action consciously directs itself in a way consistent with the intent of antagonism, resistance does, prima facie, take place.

 The Human Condition as Prophetic Fulfillment.

-The enframing of the human experience (if we can draw an analogy between techne as an extra-cogitans appropriating event, and an understanding of intent as consciousness as a vector; manipulable in the sense of being a kind of techne via the leverage of metapsychological awareness) is that of an ongoing self-fulfilling prophesy.
+The enframing of the human experience (if we can draw an analogy between techne as an extra-cogitans appropriating event, and an understanding of intent as consciousness as a vector; manipulable in the sense of being a kind of techne via the leverage of metapsychological awareness) is that of an ongoing self-fulfilling prophecy.
 That which the human being directs his attention to, in terms of emotional content and the essence of his direct relationships, whether positively or negatively, becomes the reality which he establishes for himself.

-The Distinction Between Designed and Subconscious Intent
+The Distinction Between Designed and Unconscious Intent

 Antagonism as Intent

 That which we intend comes into being in our experience of the dasein.
 Emotional content and direct relationships emerge as we clear being in such a way as to draw out the radically other in a way determined by the projection which we establish by our intent.
 In this way, that which we determine within ourselves to resist becomes a part of our experience – and since we are not distinct from our experience; since it appropriates and draws us to itself, what we resist, in the end, becomes us.

 The Conscious Manipulation of Antagonism for One’s Own Ends